Protecting Savers, Modernising Financial Fairness

 • A generation of retirees is entering decumulation with contracts written in the 1990s

-• Trust in financial institutions depends on fair, modern rules
+At a time of structural change, trust in financial institutions depends on fair, modern and portable rules.

 Why this matters